sparkgene/AlexaPi/README.md

 Enjoy :)

+### Specification
+  When you ran main.py, your PI say "hello" if authentication are succeeded to AVS.
+  Next, PI say "ROKUON SHITEIMASU".
+That means "I am recording your voice."
+  This window size are 5 seconds. you have to say any words(or centences) in 5 seconds.
+  Next, PI say "SOUSHIN SHITEIMASU".
+That means "I am sending to your words to AVS" Your PI return some responses if your words can accept to Alexa.

+  This cycle is infinite.
+  If you want to stop this program, you have to log in to PI, and CTRL+D.
+  (now, we are improving...)

+### Usage:
+  Default setting is manually.
+So you have to log in to the RaspberryPI(also SSH) and run command below.

+  "python main.py"

+  To run automatically, you can add above command to /etc/rc.d/rc.local

 ### Issues/Bugs etc.

 If your alexa isn't running on startup you can check /var/log/alexa.log for errrors.

 If the error is complaining about alsaaudio you may need to check the name of your soundcard input device, use `arecord -L`
 The device name can be set in the settings at the top of main.py

 You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`

 ### Advanced Install